yantra-core/Mantra.js/ReadMe.md

 ## Offline First

-Mantra is designed to start a full-featured local game instance in seconds from a CDN without any heavy dependency tree.
+Mantra is designed to start a full-featured local game instance in seconds from a CDN without the need for a heavy dependency tree.
 This offline-first approach lets you quickly build your game without thinking about netcode, allowing you to connect your game's logic to Mantra's high-performance networking code when needed.

 ## Serverless Physics